 Toyota's financial services operations maintain credit facilities with dealers.
 These credit facilities may be used for business acquisitions, facilities refurbishment, real estate purchases, and working capital requirements.
 These loans are typically collateralized with liens on real estate, vehicle inventory, and/or other dealership assets, as appropriate.
 Toyota obtains a personal guarantee from the dealer or corporate guarantee from the dealership when deemed prudent.
 Although the loans are typically collateralized or guaranteed, the value of the underlying collateral or guarantees may not be sufficient to cover Toyota's exposure under such agreements.
 Toyota evaluates the credit facilities according to the risks assumed in entering into the credit facility.
-Toyota's financial services operations also provide financing to various multi-franchise dealer organizations, referred to as dealer groups, often as part of a lending consortium, for wholesale inventory financing, business acquisitions, facilities with dealers totaled ¥3,820.9 billion as of March 31, 2023.
+Toyota's financial services operations also provide financing to various multi-franchise dealer organizations, referred to as dealer groups, often as part of a lending consortium, for wholesale inventory financing, business acquisitions, facilities refurbishment, real estate purchases, and working capital requirements.
+Toyota's outstanding credit facilities with dealers totaled \(\pmax3,794.0\) billion as of March 31, 2024.